sxsmg/finOps/README.md

 ## Additional Notes

 - For API routes, make sure to include the appropriate headers for authorization when making requests.
+- Each API apart from register and login is protect by Auth Layer implemented using passport
+- Custom middleware to check the role based API's
 - To run tests, you can use the following command:

 ```bash